Why Is Tacrolimus Ointment So Expensive

 Professional Insights and Expert Opinions

-Experts emphasize the importance of patient education in managing eczema.
+Experts stress the importance of patient education in managing eczema.
 Patients need to understand how to use tacrolimus ointment correctly, how to minimize side effects, and how to monitor their skin for any signs of infection or other complications.
 Dermatologists also stress the importance of a comprehensive treatment approach that includes emollients, trigger avoidance, and other lifestyle modifications.

 Tips and Expert Advice